Davis Riley betting profile: Sony Open in Hawaii - PGA TOUR

 Riley's advanced stats and rankings

-- Riley averaged -0.697 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles with his driving performance.
+- Riley has posted a Strokes Gained: Off-the-Tee average of -0.697 in his past five tournaments, indicating struggles with his driving game.

-- In terms of Strokes Gained: Approach the Green, Riley posted a -0.578 mark in his past five starts, showing difficulty with his iron play.
+- In terms of Strokes Gained: Approach the Green in his past five starts, Riley has averaged -0.578, showing room for improvement with his iron play.

-- Around the greens, Riley delivered a positive 0.119 Strokes Gained: Around-the-Green average in his past five tournaments, representing one of his stronger areas.
+- Around the greens, Riley has delivered a 0.119 Strokes Gained: Around-the-Green mark in his past five tournaments, which represents a relative strength in his recent performances.

-- Riley's putting has been slightly positive with a 0.099 Strokes Gained: Putting average over his past five starts.

 All stats in this article are accurate for Riley as of the start of the Sony Open in Hawaii.